 Our worship weaves together music, silence, word and prayer.
 We celebrate Communion on the first Sunday of each month as a whole family together with our children who return from Sunday School.
 We uphold the teaching of the “Priesthood of all Believers” and while our Pastor may leads us in worship most Sundays we believe we all have a voice to contribute and strive to make our worship reflect the expanse diversity among us by incorporating lay readers, adult and children’s choirs, our student minister and lay liturgists and preachers.

-Monthly Worship at the Waban Health and Rehabilitation Center
+Monthly Worship at the Norwood Health and Rehabilitation Center

-Our commitment to and delight in being a spiritually inclusive faith community inspired us to take our worship outside the walls of our church and to gather with the residents of the Waban Health and Rehabilitation Center.
-On the third Thursday of the month at 10:30 a.m. we share in a Protestant worship service of song, word, prayer and praise.
+Our commitment to and delight in being a spiritually inclusive faith community inspired us to take our worship outside the walls of our church and to gather with the residents of the Norwood Health and Rehabilitation Center.
+Each month, we share in a Protestant worship service of song, word, prayer and praise.
 It is a spirit drenched time of exploration, celebration, consolation and revelation.
 All are welcomed to share in this time.
-Please let our Pastor Stacy (Stacy@ucw.org) know if you would like to join us.
+Please let our Pastor Stacy ([email protected]) know if you would like to join us.